marencc/intSiteCaller_update/README.md

 * `Data/Undetermined_S0_L001_*_001.fastq.gz` are the fastq files returned by the MiSeq (R1, R2, and I1)

-* Optional `processingParams.csv` contains 'dryside' processing parameters, all the same for all samples:
+* Optional `processingParams.tsv` contains 'dryside' processing parameters, all the same for all samples:
 	* `qualityThreshold`
 	* `badQualityBases`
 	* `qualitySlidingWindow`